Editing in progress! This article will be supplemented with more detailed content/images/videos soon...

 Back in 2010/2011 this machine was continualy in use… I honestly did not log every single usage in one list to count them all, but it must have been close to 1000 temperature tests we did in total.

-Today the temperature simulation is only needed once or twice per year, when we verify and approve the functionality of a rubber mixture for a new rubber plate batch.
+Today the temperature simulation is only needed once or twice per year to verify and approve the functionality of the new rubber mixture for a new rubber plate batch.

 Length: 107 mm